7 Best LED Lighting Ideas for Your Home on the Cheap

 You can place LED puck lights or light bars under kitchen cabinets, brightening up a space that’s commonly too dark for working.
 Puck lights may run from batteries.
 Or if you go with light bars, they’re easy to install, as long as you have an outlet nearby.
 You can connect multiple bars to save outlet space.
 And because LEDs are so inexpensive to operate, you can leave these lights on at night, providing safety to the family member who loves wandering through the kitchen for midnight snacks after everyone else has gone to bed.

 One of our favorite inexpensive products for this is LED Concepts LED Light Bars, which are available in warm white and white colors.

 If you have an outdoor patio that you use quite a bit at night, strategically placing some LED lights around the patio can serve two purposes.
-It can provide a pleasing look with some subtle lighting in the area.
+It can provide a fun look with colorful lighting options (or more subtle lighting if you prefer warm white).
 And it can provide a safety feature, so someone doesn’t step off the edge of an elevated patio or doesn’t miss seeing a staircase.

 One of the best products to use for this type of outdoor lighting is the MARQ BrightStrip 5-300S.
 It contains 300 individual LEDs in a string almost 16.5 feet in length.
 These LEDs will work either indoors or outdoors.
 And it ships with a remote control that gives you an almost unlimited number of color options for the lights, so you can change the colors to match the season.
 The strings of lights have self-adhesive backing for easy installation.
 You can break the strip to meet whatever lengths you need.
 However, you will need to have an electrical outlet handy.